avikj/JavaSON/README.md

 * The Java class for the object must have a no-args constructor
 * The fields included in the JSON data must have public mutator methods following the Java naming standard (setFieldName())

-## Tests

-Example code can be found under demos.